shahpar2/shahpar2/README.md

 - 👋 Hi, I’m @shahpar2
 - 👀 I’m interested in automation & security
 - 🌱 I’m currently learning terraform
 - 💞️ I’m looking to collaborate on security projects
-- 📫 How to reach me ...

 <!---
 shahpar2/shahpar2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.